Lined notebook paper next to pencil, lit lightbulb, and other crumpled pages

 Writing Habits to Kick Before Going to College

-Writing essays changes a little between high school and college.
-Get a step ahead of English 101 with these tips.
+How you write essays changes a little between high school and college.
+Get a few steps ahead of English 101 with these tips on ditching bad writing habits.

 No doubt your teachers have taught you how to write a proper academic paper that will successfully get you into college.
 You know MLA style like the back of your hand, you’ve got five-paragraph essays down, and you certainly show an esoteric vocabulary.
 Oh, no…everything’s going to change in college!
 That’s okay—your friendly neighborhood Writing major is here to help you make the switch effortlessly so you can write a strong college-level paper, even on your first day.
 Here are a few things you should know.